On-demand buses set to take public transport by storm.

 An on-demand bus model will also bring a significant value proposition for transport operators themselves, whether public or private:

-- They will achieve better asset utilization and higher patronage per kilometer of travel.
+- They will achieve better asset utilisation and higher patronage per kilometer of travel.

 - Operation costs will be reduced, as buses will no longer be running empty.